ufosc/ufosc.github.io/README.md

 # Website

-This is the code for the [official club website](https://ufosc.github.io/).

-## Note

-This really needs a full refresh, but it's not used enough to warrant a ton of time put into it.
-Current problems: Polymer 1 is outdated and slow, the site wasn't designed with best practices, needs to automatically sync with the calender/Facebook/GitHub.

-Click on the [IDEAS.md](IDEAS.md) file to learn more about how to get started on refreshing the website!
+This is the old website for the Open Source Club.
+It has been replaced by [this new repo](https://github.com/ufosc/club-website).
+It currently serves as a redirect to the new website at [ufopensource.club/](https://ufopensource.club/).
+The old code can be found on the archive branch.